- Attribute Statements (Optional) – You can federate Okta user

 - When done, click the Next button.

 - On the Applications page, select Assignments.
-Click the Assign button and select Groups from the list that appears.
+Click the Assign button, and select Assign to Groups.
+In the window, click Assign to the right of the group.
 You can verify these assignments with a SAML tracer.

 For details on creating custom expressions, see Okta Expression Language.